JohanensKarlin/speech_to_text_whisper_tkinter/README.md

 - `speech_to_text.py` - Main application with all functionality
 - `config_example.json` - Example configuration file (rename to config.json and add your API key)
 - `hallucination.json` - Contains phrases to filter out from transcriptions in various languages
-- `requirements.txt` - Lists all required Python packages and versions
 - `start_app.bat` - Batch file to install dependencies and launch the application
 - `Verbesserung_ideen.md` - Future improvement ideas for the project
+- `requirements.txt` - Lists all required Python packages and versions
+- `pyproject.toml` - Project configuration file for dependency management and build settings
+- `uv.lock` - Lock file for uv package manager that tracks exact versions of dependencies for aligned collaboration
+- `.python-version` - Specifies the Python version (3.10+) required for the project

 ## User Interface
 - Compact, frameless window with rounded corners